 He didn't answer my question in his mind, but at least I knew that Jace wasn't shielded like Bella.
 Could that be her gift?
 A shield?

 "Well yeah, we weren't supposed to happen.
-Our mom had to be changed after our births, because we were basically breaking her body due to our strength.
-We're not vicious, man-slaughtering monsters - we don't even drink human blood… because that's like cannibalism if you think about it - but my dad's convinced that if this ever happens again, the 'product' may not be as controlled," Jace rolled his eyes at the end.

-I nodded in understanding.
+Our mom had to be changed after our births, because we were basically breaking her body from the inside, due to our strength.
+Despite all of that, we're not vicious, man-slaughtering monsters, but my dad's convinced that if this ever happens again, the 'product' may not be as controlled," Jace rolled his eyes at the end, while I nodded in understanding.

-I mean I kind of got where Aro was coming from.
-He didn't know what would happen to the next half-human, half-vampire created.
-For all he knew, it could end up being extremely dangerous and uncontrollable.
+I mean I kind of understood where Aro was coming from.
+He didn't know what would happen to the next half-human, half-vampire creation.
+For all he knew, it could end up being volatile.
 I highly doubted that, after meeting Bella and Jace, but I guess Aro was only trying to be smart.

 "Don't get me wrong.
-My dad loves us, and he cares about us.
-He just doesn't want this to ever happen again."
+My dad loves us, and he cares about us," Bella shook her head with a smile on her face, "He just doesn't want something like this to ever happen again."

 I guess things had changed after all.
 Who knew Aro would ever have kids?
 Who he loved and cherished?